sushrutaproject1/sushrutaproject1.github.io/_includes/saktumiva-toc.md

 Based on witnesses N, and H.
 Witness K is not available for this adhyāya.
-Witness N is not available after 3.2.35.
-Witness N ends at this point.
+Witness N ends at 3.2.35 and is not available after that point.

 |                                                              |                                                              |                                                              |                                                              |                                                              |                                                              |                                                              |                                                              |                                                              |                                                              |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |